IKEA Symfonisk review: The shelf and table lamp speakers with Sonos core

 In the course of my test, I had tested two loudspeakers that were very different in sound than I had thought in advance.
 After all, there is “only” a difference of just under 80 euros between the two loudspeakers, one might imagine - but this price difference is the key point.

-The table lamp is a good one for the price of around 179 euros Product.
-It offers a balanced sound, doesn't look like a "typical" speaker and fits in well with your own four walls.
-If you are looking for a speaker to put on a bedside table or next to the sofa, I can recommend the IKEA Symfonisk table lamp for this price prorecommend without hesitation.
+The table lamp is a good product for the price of around 179 euros.
+It offers a balanced sound, does not look like a "typical" speaker and also fits well in your own four walls.
+If you are looking for a speaker that can be placed on a bedside table or next to the sofa, I can recommend the IKEA Symfonisk table lamp for this price. prorecommend without hesitation.
 For all other purposes, such as setting it up in a small living room, it's just about enough, but the sound is simply too weak in larger rooms - I'd rather use the slightly more expensive Sonos devices or other speakers right away.

 The bookshelf speaker for 99 euros literally ran out of breath.
 The loudspeaker can only really convince in a double pack - in this size it is probably not really possible on its own.
 For Sonos beginners, however, they are absolutely the cheapest offer and can be connected to other Sonos devices via the app.
 I could imagine a bookshelf loudspeaker and the table lamp together better - I would not be happy with a bookshelf loudspeaker alone.

 Despite all the criticism, I think the option to upgrade the system at any time is really good.
-Here they have cooperated perfectly with Sonos and use the existing software for their own speakers.
-So it would not be Problem to operate IKEA Symfonisk speakers and share them with other Sonos devices.
+They have cooperated perfectly with Sonos and are using the existing software for their own speakers.
+So it would be no problem to operate IKEA Symfonisk speakers and use them together with other Sonos devices.

 Many thanks to IKEA for providing the test equipment (2x bookshelf speakers + 1x table lamp).